rotundasoftware/cartero/README.md

 	"projectDir" : __dirname,

 	// (required) An object that specifies your Asset Library directory and related options.
-	// This object *must* contain a "path" entry, pointing to the directory where your
-	// asset bundles are located.
-All other properties are optional.
-You may also supply
-	// an array of objects, instead of just one object, if you have multiple directories
+	// You may also supply an array of objects, instead of just one object, if you have multiple
-	// that contain bundles.
-For example, if you are using Bower, you will likely want
+	// directories  that contain bundles.
+For example, if you are using Bower, you will likely
-	// to include both the "components" directory and an application specific directory
+	// want to include both the "components" directory and an application specific directory
 	// in your Asset Library, so the library option would be an array of two objects.
 	"library" : {
 		// (required) The path to the directory containing asset bundles.